top of page

 • Family responsibilities that make income volatility feel dangerous

-And that is why this topic deserves nuance.
-You can be ambitious and responsible, and still end up in a cycle that slowly becomes unsustainable.
+This topic deserves nuance.
+You can be ambitious and responsible, yet still end up in a cycle that slowly becomes unsustainable.

 The Two Forces That Keep VAs in the Cycle

-The risk is that without realizing it, “I want to do well” can quietly become “I have to keep up,” and then the workload stops being connected to your actual goals.
+The risk is that without realizing it, “I want to do well” can quietly morph into “I have to keep up,” and then the workload stops being connected to your actual goals.

+It truly can feel scarce.
 There are millions of VAs worldwide, and many are continuously searching, applying, pitching, interviewing, and competing for contracts that promise stable and sufficient income.
-When you have worked hard to land a good client, the idea of losing that income can feel like falling off a cliff.
+When you have worked hard to land a good client, the thought of losing that income can feel like falling off a cliff.

 • “I should strike while the iron is hot.”